deepfakes/faceswap/README.md

 - face data embedded to png files, so you can sort them by `sort` command, or you can delete them, then these faces will not be converted in destination images

-- automatic GPU manager, which chooses best gpu(s) and supports --multi-gpu
+- automatic GPU manager, chooses best gpu(s) and supports --multi-gpu

 - new preview window